opendcs/opendcs/docs/source/resources-algorithms.rst

 The "Choose One" algorithm *ChooseOne* will choose one value (the best one) from two time series to output.
-Additionally, some upper and lower critiera limits can be appled.
+Additionally, some upper and lower criteria limits can be applied.
 By default, the following criteria are assumed or executed.